chenxy19/OligoLiveFish/trajectory_to_nuclear_features/deep_learning/deep_learning_results.md

 Intensity (local_intensity_mean, nuc_intensity_mean) is a proxy for local chromatin compaction.
 Dense chromatin confines the locus, producing sub-diffusive motion with small, autocorrelated step sizes.
 The CNN learns this temporal autocorrelation pattern directly from the raw step vector sequence — a pattern that is washed out when the trajectory is compressed into 18 scalar summary statistics.

-Spatial position (membrane distance, centroid distance, radial position) leaves no trace in step vectors, which are relative displacements.
-The model cannot reconstruct an absolute nuclear coordinate from local dynamics alone.
+Spatial position (membrane distance, centroid distance, radial position) is weakly represented in raw step vectors, which are relative displacements rather than absolute coordinates.
+The raw-step DL models therefore cannot reliably reconstruct nuclear location from local dynamics alone.
+Tuned RF on engineered summaries recovers modest, target-dependent signal for some geometric targets, likely from correlations between trajectory statistics and nuclear morphology rather than direct coordinate information.

 ---